 In an effort to proactively resolve delinquent loans, Carver has selectively extended to certain borrowers concessions such as extensions, rate reductions or forbearance agreements.
-For the fiscal years ended March 31, 2020 and 2019, there were no modified loans that defaulted with the last 12 months of modification.
-Total TDR loans at March 31, 2020 were \$3.9 million, \$2.2 million of which were non-performing as they were either not consistently performing in accordance with their modified terms or not performing in accordance with their modified terms for at least six months.
-At March 31, 2019, total TDR loans were \$5.4 million, of which \$3.2 million were non-performing.
+For the fiscal years ended March 31, 2021 and 2020, there were no modified loans that defaulted within the last 12 months of modification.
+Total TDR loans at March 31, 2021 were \$7.5